Are you the breadwinner in your household? Do you choose your dates (or did you choose your spouse) with his or her earning power in mind?

 We recognize that we’re generally more vulnerable financially, especially as we grow older.
 (Don’t think that’s the case?
-Care to check out the earnings data, and think about the repercussions?)
+Care to check out age-related earnings data, and think about the repercussions?)

 Dating Wealthy Men

-But how many women look at the income ranges before they even glance at the photographs?
-(Oh Foolish Woman, if you actually believe…) How many look at the job titles – hoping for doctor, lawyer, or CEO – before digging into what’s written on a profile?
-(And you know that profile writers can be hired, right?)
+How many look at job titles – hoping for doctor, lawyer, or CEO – before digging into what’s written on a profile?
+(How gullible we can be… You know that profile writers can be hired, right?)

 Dating Powerful Men

-One might assume that the adage, “money is power,” is always true.
-Personally, I think money helps, but power is not necessarily a function of being wealthy.
-Power is exercised when influence is attained, and that influence may be the result of money, or it may in fact increase the stockpile of Big Bucks in the Offshore Bank.
+One might assume that the adage “money is power” is always true.
+Personally, I think money helps, money is necessary to survival for most of us, but power is not necessarily a function of being wealthy.
+Power is exercised when influence is attained, and that influence may be the result of money, or it may, in fact, increase the stockpile of Big Bucks in the Offshore Bank.

-Do they find it?
-Do these bright, powerful men seek these equally bright powerful women?
+Do these women find it?
+Do these bright, powerful men seek equally bright powerful women?